lwessely/node-identity/README.md

 ```

 ## ToDo
-- Write tests for custom response data, response codes, headers, and response callback in routes.require*
 - Renewal tokens should be issued, so sessions can be renewed for a period of time after expiration